malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 In fact, this article will use biological and artificial neural networks interchangeably for examples when expressing ideas.

 ### Physical location in space
-tbd.
-Main conclusion:
-* Physical computational machines have bulky data processing circuits, and bulky memory storage, and they need a small working area to hold the current set of data being worked on.
+Physical computational machines have bulky data processing circuits, bulky memory storage, and bulky sense pre-processing (eg: visual cortex).
+Those bulky regions take up a physical location in space, and cannot be "moved to the data", so the data must be "moved to the processors".
+I posit that this is the reason for the evolution of working memory, to act as a small holding area for the current set of data being worked on.

+In theory, the larger the working memory the more efficient computation can be.
+In practice, there are trade-offs affecting the size of working memory.
+If too small, then it is not sufficient to hold all data needed for a particular thought process - more logic processing actions are required for low-level swap-in/swap-out of data from long term storage.
+If too large, then the data transmission channels between working memory and logic processing become too wide.

+Neuroscience currently believes that we hold about seven items in working memory, for up to about one minute [citation].

 ## Logical View
 The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level unaware or non-conscious processing performed the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
 So, high-level thought is achieved through a combination of a relatively simple state machine architecture, combined with the pattern matching and prediction power of those low-level neural networks.

 As we shall see, the activity of this high-level thought system explains almost all of the phenomena that we experience as _consciousness_.

+### State Machine
 The proposed high-level state machine of the brain is illustrated in the following diagram.
 Externally sourced senses (our nominal five senses), plus internal senses (eg: mental tracking of limb position), are received as inputs (likely in a pre-processed form), then used in conjunction with the current state (held in Working Memory) to produce a new state.

 ![state machine](files/A-theory-of-consciousness-v2-state-machine.png)